decentralizedintelligencenetwork/.github/profile/README.md

 ## 🏛️ Governance & Foundation

-DIN operates as a **truly decentralized protocol**—no single entity owns the network.
-Like Ethereum, it's sustained by a global community and secured by decentralized validators.
+DIN operates as a **truly decentralized protocol** — no single entity controls the network.
+Like **Ethereum** and **EigenLayer**, DIN maintains **credible neutrality**, sustained by a global community and secured by decentralized validators.

-The **DIN Foundation** is a non-profit organization supporting protocol evolution through open governance and promoting self-sovereign AI ecosystems.
+The **DIN Foundation**, a non-profit entity, supports the protocol’s long-term evolution through open governance, funding public goods, and promoting self-sovereign AI ecosystems.

 ---